Can I just tell you how excited I am to share this DIY Herb-Infused Olive Oil?!

 6. Contains strong anti-inflammatory properties.

-Sources: HERE, HERE, and HERE.
+Sources: HEREHERE, and HERE.

-But like everything else that’s “good for the gut” and overall health, it’s important to note that a quality olive oil is also important.
+But like everything else that’s “good for the gut” and overall health, it’s important to note that a high quality olive oil is also important.

 A Quality Olive Oil

-It all starts with a quality olive oil.
 And that’s how the whole idea for this came about in the first place.
-When I order my Organic Olive Oil from NOW, it always comes by the case.
-Yes, the case!

-Therefore, I use a lot of olive oil in my cooking and baking these days.
+I use a lot of olive oil in my cooking and baking these days.
 And I just love it.

 It also: